 It can also infect a plant through a wound in the stem.

-On fruit the disease appears as brown bruises, which turn soft and rot.
+Further signs are that flowers stems collapse, and on fruit the disease appears as brown bruises, which turn soft and rot.

 As mentioned above the fungus thrives on dead plant material, forming black, tough resting structures called sclerotia in the dead tissue.